l0drex/family-tree/README.md

 It uses Cola.js and d3.js.
 Documentation is stored in the doc directory.

-# 🚀 Roadmap

-- [x] Dynamic expanding of the graph
-- [ ] Dynamic node sizing, fix shape of dead nodes
-- [ ] Track generation (allows marking people without any dates as dead)
-- [ ] Allow data editing
-- [ ] Provide example data (vocabulary in different languages, tv shows, royal families, ...)
-- [ ] More languages
-- [ ] Generate as much data in javascript as possible (especially age and full name)
-- [ ] Input at start to type your name and view your personal family tree
-- [ ] Don't reload the whole graph when adding new nodes
-- [ ] Upload only one file
-- [ ] Support for standardized open file formats for family trees
-- [ ] Improve inputs for navigation (f. e. two-finger drag on touchpad)
-- [ ] Dynamic data loading to show custom properties
-- [ ] Show marriage data

 # 🌳 Usage

 The family data is represented in two tables:
 - one for all the people

- > ⚠️ ID `0` is reserved️ for the unknown person.
+ > ⚠️ The ID `0` is reserved️ for the unknown person.
 It can be used in families with unknown partners️

 | ID  | full_name  | born  | named | gender | child_of | birthday   | place_of_birth | day_of_death | age | profession             | religion                 |
 |-----|------------|-------|-------|--------|----------|------------|----------------|--------------|-----|------------------------|--------------------------|